 Members of the public have the opportunity to participate in decisions that affect drinking water quality by attending any of the MCWD's regularly scheduled Board of Directors meetings.
-These meetings are held at 5:30 p.m. on the third Thursday of each month and are located at the MCWD offices at 1315 Meridian Boulevard across from the Industrial Park.
+These meetings are held at 5:30 p.m. on the third Thursday of each month and are typically located at the MCWD offices at 1315 Meridian Boulevard across from the Industrial Park, this location may be substituted by an online meeting to provide social distancing for COVID-19.
+Please refer to the District's website for up to date information about meeting locations and accessibility.